ringosham/Lazer-exporter/README.md

 ## Things to note

+The album art provided in beatmaps are (mostly) in 16:9 ratio.
+As a result, most music player may not be able to display them except a few exceptions (E.g. VLC in desktop)

 The FFmpeg used for exporting songs supports both 32 bit and 64 bit with the following requirements.

 * Windows 7 and above